DEMETER298/IonBreeders_IMPUTATION/README.md

 ### 2-2-1 Function

-(1)	Remove non-informative markers, including markers with high missing rates, segregation-distorted markers, and integration of linked markers.
+(1)	Remove non-informative markers, including markers with high missing rates, segregation-distorted markers, and integration of perfectly linked markers.

-(2)	Remove hetero outputs derived from mis-mapping.
+(2)	Remove high heterogeneity markers derived from mis-mapping.

+(3)	Remove nonpolymorphic sites for all samples.

-(3)	Impute missing genotypes using neighboring genotypes and the genetic distance of each marker.
+(4)	Impute missing genotypes using neighboring genotypes and the genetic or physical distance of each marker.

-(4)	Output the image of the genotype before and after imputation.
+(5)	Output the image of the graphical genotypes and marker positions on chromosomes before and after imputation.

+(6) Output the image of LOD scores and recombination fractions between pairs of markers.

 ### 2-2-2 Input file